Washington Nationals

+Background

 Early baseball in Washington, D.C.

 Multiple short-lived baseball franchises, including two named the Nationals, played in Washington with the National Association in the 1870s.
 The first Washington Nationals team in a major league played in the American Association in 1884.
 Another Washington Nationals team also played in the Union Association during its only season in 1884.
 The first Washington Nationals of the National League played from 1886 to 1889.

 Washington Senators / Statesmen / Nationals

 The Washington Statesmen played in the American Association in 1891, before jumping to the National League as the Senators the following season.
 The Washington Senators, who were often referred to as the Nationals, played in the National League from 1892 to 1899.
 They were followed in 1901 by another Washington Senators franchise — a charter member of the new American League — who were officially named the Washington Nationals from 1905 to 1955.
 In 1912, another Washington Senators team formed as one of eight teams of the United States Baseball League.
 But the league and the team folded after just over a month of play in 1912.

 The first American League Senators franchise moved to Minneapolis after the 1960 season and became the Minnesota Twins.
-They were replaced in Washington by an expansion team, the second American League Senators franchise, which began play in 1961 and moved to Arlington, Texas, after the 1971 season to become the Texas Rangers.
+MLB awarded Washington an expansion team, the second American League Senators franchise, which began play in 1961 but moved to Arlington, Texas after the 1971 season to become the Texas Rangers.